 All around the so-called “stations” (see map below at Puka Beach paragraph) areas, there are plenty of hotels, from humble and affordable to luxurious ones.
 As much as the variety of restaurants, bars, pubs and clubs overlooking the beach.

 And of course, there is no lack of beach-sport activities you can pick, like snorkelling, jet-skiing, windsurfing and such things.

 Based on my experience, I believe Boracay is best suited for fellowships and backpackers, thanks to its nightlife activity.
 On this note, fellowships of local Trans Pinay (ladyboys) love to spend weekends in Bora, of course 🙂

 Ah!
-That’s just me and my ladyboy girlfriend in the pics below 🙂
+That’s just my ladyboy girlfriend and me in the pics below 🙂

 Even though the whole island has been under infrastructure maintenance (since 2017, and still ongoing), and the works in progress may be unpleasant, it is still a place that singles and couples choose to go.

 And if you like some privacy at the beach, far from the crowd of Boracay Stations, take a tricycle or a boat (ask the locals), and in about 15 minutes you get to Puka Beach.